Updated on 4/28/2021

 Will Facebook retargeting campaigns be impacted by the iOS 14.5 update?

 It’s likely that retargeting campaigns will be affected by the iOS 14.5 update.
-Facebook states that the size of retargeting audiences may decrease as more devices update to iOS 14.5.
+Facebook states that several immediate changes will occur to app campaigns, including:

 How will the ATT and iOS 14.5 update impact Sidecar?

 We are remaining in close communication as always with our partners at Facebook, as well as Google and Amazon, to understand how they are reacting to the change.
 As they continue to develop recommendations and updates to their platforms, we are understanding those changes and providing guidance to our customers to help them prepare for and measure the impact of Apple’s privacy update.

 We are also exploring all possibilities for how the update may impact our technology solutions.
 Despite this, and many other changes to the advertising market over the years, our commitment remains the same.
 Our goal is to meet our customers’ needs and maintain campaign performance.
 We, with our customers, will adapt as needed to drive success in today’s retail advertising market.